-The performance by the servicers of the Reference Obligations could have an impact on the amount and timing of principal collections on the Reference Obligations and the rate and timing of the occurrence of Credit Events and Modification Events (and the severity of losses realized with respect thereto).
+The performance by the servicers of the Reference Obligations could have an impact on the amount and timing of principal collections on the related Reference Obligations and the rate and timing of the occurrence of Credit Events and Modification Events (and the severity of losses realized with respect thereto).
 As described under "Loan Acquisition Practices and Servicing Standards - Servicing Standards" in this Prospectus, servicers are generally required to service the Reference Obligations in accordance with the terms of our Servicing Guide.
 The servicers are servicing only for the benefit of Fannie Mae and have no duties or obligations to service for the benefit of investors in the Notes.
 We are the master servicer of the Reference Obligations and generally supervise and monitor the performance of the servicers, although we have no such duty to supervise and monitor the servicers' performance for the benefit of the investors in the Notes.
-We cannot assure you that any supervision and monitoring of the servicers that we may undertake will be sufficient to determine substantial compliance by the servicers of their contractual obligations owed to us.
-The Reference Obligations will be serviced by many different servicers, and the individual performance of servicers will vary.
-As a result, the performance of the Reference Obligations may similarly vary, which may adversely affect the Notes.
-For example, the servicing practices of each servicer could have an impact on the timing and amount of Unscheduled Principal allocated to any Reference Obligation, which as a result will have an impact on the timing of principal payments made by Fannie Mae on the Notes.
+We cannot assure you that any supervision and monitoring of the servicers that we may undertake will be sufficient to determine substantial compliance by the servicers, and the individual performance of servicers will vary.
+As a result, the performance of the Reference Obligations may similarly vary, which may adversely affect the related Notes.
+For example, the servicing practices of each servicer could have an impact on the timing of principal allocated to any Reference Obligation, which as a result will have an impact on the timing of principal payments made by Fannie Mae on the related Notes.

 In addition, the servicing practices could affect the Net Liquidation Proceeds received by Fannie Mae and therefore result in an increase in Tranche Write-down Amounts allocated to the Reference Tranches (and the corresponding Notes).
 Investors should consider that in the case of any Reference Obligation that is removed from the Reference Pool upon becoming a Credit Event Reference Obligation, if we subsequently discover that the applicable servicer breached any of its servicing obligations to us with respect to such Reference Obligation we may ultimately recover from the servicer indemnification or fee payment in lieu of repurchase in respect thereof or the servicer may repurchase the Reference Obligation from us.
-A Tranche Write-up Amount will be allocated to the Reference Tranches or the Notes only to the extent that Principal Recovery Amounts exceed Principal Loss Amounts.
+A Tranche Write-up Amount will be allocated to the related Reference Tranches or the related Notes only to the extent that Principal Recovery Amounts exceed Principal Loss Amounts with respect to the related Loan Group.